SeraphimSerapis/paypal-rest-node-sample/README.md

 ### Running it

-First of all install all needed packages using `npm install`.
+First, install all needed packages using `npm install`.
 Then run the app by using `node app.js`.

 ### Dependencies